spesmilo/electrum-server/HOWTO.md

 The pruning server uses leveldb and keeps a smaller and faster database by pruning spent transactions.
-It's a lot quicker to get up and running and requires less maintenance and diskspace than abe.
+It's a lot quicker to get up and running and requires less maintenance and disk space than abe.

 The section in the electrum server configuration file (see step 10) looks like this: